seamapi/docs/docs/products/thermostats/hvac-mode.md

 The `can_enable_automatic_heating` and `can_enable_automatic_cooling` settings indicate whether the thermostat supports heating and cooling modes, respectively.
 If `can_enable_automatic_heating` is `true`, the thermostat supports heating.
 Similarly, if `can_enable_automatic_cooling` is `true`, the thermostat supports cooling.
 When both of these settings are `true`, the thermostat supports heat-cool (auto) mode.
 The availability of heating or cooling options depends on the connected systems.
 If the thermostat is not connected to a specific system, the corresponding options may be absent.

 {% hint style="info" %}
 Note that you configure either `hvac_mode_setting` or `automatic_heating_enabled` and `automatic_cooling_enabled`, and Seam automatically adjusts the other property/pair correspondingly.
-For more information, see [Default Climate Setting](../../capability-guides/thermostats/managing-scheduled-climate-settings-in-development/setting-the-default-climate-setting.md) and [Climate Setting Schedules](../../capability-guides/thermostats/managing-scheduled-climate-settings-in-development/thermostats-climate-setting-schedules.md).
+For more information, see [Default Climate Setting](../../capability-guides/thermostats/managing-scheduled-climate-settings-in-development/setting-the-default-climate-setting.md).
 {% endhint %}

 The following example shows a thermostat connected to both heating and cooling systems: